 Acclimate microalgae by partially shading the raceway pond with wooden pallets for ~ 3 days (Figure 4), once the exponential phase has passed, as an adaptation strategy to avoid photoinhibition.

-This period will also provide time, so the microalgae can adapt the stress condition caused by the direct injection of flue gas.
+NOTE: This period will also provide time for the microalgae to adapt to the stress caused by the direct injection of flue gas.

 Batch growth experiment at the generating station

-Inspect and record any day to day variations including water evaporation, paddlewheel motor, sensor functionality, and anything out of the ordinary.
+Inspect and record any day-to-day variations including water evaporation, paddlewheel motor, sensor functionality, and anything out of the ordinary.

-Drain and inspect the compressor and water trap every day to remove any excess of water to minimize corrosion since flue gas is highly corrosive[34].
+Drain and inspect the compressor and water trap every day to remove any excess water to minimize corrosion since flue gas is highly corrosive[34].

-Configure the data logger to scan each sensor measurements every 10 s and to store the average data every 10 min.
-These include DO, pH, EC, real-time optical density as well as air and reactor temperature.
+Configure the data logger to scan each sensor measurement every 10 s and to store the average data every 10 min.
+These include DO, pH, EC, real time optical density as well as air and reactor temperature.

 Discrete sampling and monitoring